Skip to main content

 What is ultrasound?

-Ultrasound is a device the Physicians for Women team uses to monitor your pregnancy and to diagnose health conditions.
-Ultrasound painlessly creates images of the structures of your body so we can either see your growing baby or look for potential problems.
-The practice offers the latest state-of-the-art 4D GE Voluson Ultrasound for use in obstetrics and gynecology.
+Our team at Physicians for Women uses this technology to monitor your pregnancy and diagnose health conditions.
+It painlessly creates images of the structures of your body so we can either see your growing baby or look for potential problems.
+The practice offers the latest state-of-the-art 4D GE Voluson ultrasound for use in obstetrics and gynecology.

 Ultrasound works by sending sound waves from a handheld transducer through your skin and into your body, where they bounce off organs and other tissues, and then return to the transducer.
 The transducer sends them to a computer, which translates the waves into detailed images.